FDio/vpp/src/vnet/ip/reass/reassembly.rst

 Custom applications
 ^^^^^^^^^^^^^^^^^^^

-Both reassembly features allow to be used by custom applicatind which are not part of VPP source tree.
+Both reassembly features allow to be used by custom application which are not part of VPP source tree.
 Be it patches or 3rd party plugins, they can build their own graph paths by using "-custom*" versions of nodes.
 Reassembly then reads next_index and error_next_index for each